GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

   - wmo
 ---

-The following is a general background and guide to the processing of BUFR files for submission of PROMICE and GC-Net data to the [World Meteorological Organization](https://public.wmo.int/en) (WMO), via ftp upload to the [Danish Meteorological Institute](https://www.dmi.dk/) (DMI).
+The following is a background and guide to the processing of BUFR files for submission of PROMICE and GC-Net data to the [World Meteorological Organization](https://public.wmo.int/en) (WMO), via ftp upload to the [Danish Meteorological Institute](https://www.dmi.dk/) (DMI).

 ## Project background and motivation